 Alcohol is a factor in 25 percent of all motorcycle fatalities, more than any other type vehicle.

 It’s not so much the fact that beer will be sold, rather that Kaplan is pushing it so much.
 The fact that he’s opening his museum to let drunken riders stow their motorcycles overnight compounds the problem as it actively encourages over-imbibing.

 And, let’s face it, how many blotto riders with false bravado brought on by booze will simply choose to try and ride home anyway?

-Will the Rockville Police Department have sobriety checkpoints?
+Will the Vernon Police Department have sobriety checkpoints?
 Might be a good idea.

 Granted, Rockville Motorcycle Mania will probably come off without a hitch, and that’s certainly the hope.
 It’s just that the optics of Kaplan’s Facebook pitch are horrific.
 As of late this morning, Kaplan’s video has more than 2,000 views and has been shared 94 times.